If you are experiencing frame drops, stutters, de-syncs, or just timing issues in general - read on.

 - Windows and Application settings

-You should check out this guide by Otaquest which contains lots of useful information.
+You should check out this guide on Otaquest by K0LDX / Shinji16 which contains lots of useful information.

-(While it is a good starter guide, contrary to what Otaquest suggests, you should not turn off vertical sync.)
+(While it is a good starter guide, contrary to what it suggests, you should not turn off vertical sync.)

-The game needs to run at 60Hz or at 120Hz (with vsync on, as described below).
+The game needs to run at 60Hz or at 120Hz (with vsync on, as described above).

 On some monitors, or more commonly on laptops - it’s common to see panels with maximum refresh rate of 144Hz.
 Sometimes the game would launch at 144Hz and not 120Hz, which would cause major issues with desyncs.